Manchester United are stuck in ‘purgatory’ – and there’s only one way out

 Because, for all the justifiable discussions that must be had about United as a club in 2024, that can’t absolve Ten Hag.
 There are too many problems that come from the manager here.

 After more than two years, United are so easy to play against.
 There’s no consistency of ideology or shape.
 The brief clarity that came in the spring of 2023 has evaporated, with confusion persisting for far longer.
-It is remarkable that United had a sackable display in October 2023 with that 4-3 defeat in Copenhagen, only to produce something very similar in Porto a year on.
+It is remarkable that United served up a sackable display in October 2023 with that 4-3 defeat in Copenhagen, only to produce something very similar in Porto a year on.

 That is despite changes in personnel and context, just like the club as a whole.
 Ten Hag can’t point to injuries any more.
 He can’t even point to not having the players he wants.
 Matthijs de Ligt and the vaunted Lisandro Martinez have recently looked as easy to get at as Harry Maguire and Victor Lindelof were.
 So-called “problem” players have gone but the actual on-pitch problems persist.